Annapurna in the Monsoon Day 6: The Shrine of Dovan

 We would not go further than that, so that I would acclimatise overnight before ascending nearly another thousand metres the following day.
 The rest period would give my guide time to observe whether I showed signs of altitude sickness.

 The morning remained overcast, but without mists in the forest.
-Just a kind of dampness in the air, in a kind of familiar humidity.
+Just a kind of dampness in the air, in a kind of familiar, almost tropical, humidity.

 It was cold enough at this altitude that I decided to break out my heavier two-layered t-shirt blouse, on top of the inner layer I was already wearing.
 I had saved it for precisely these highest altitude days.

-- 3 The Shrine of Dovan in the Bamboo Forest
+- The Shrine of Dovan in the Bamboo Forest of Annapurna

 The Many Water Crossings of Annapurna Sanctuary

 We left the guesthouse early and re-entered the bamboo forest.
-I resolved to be less distracted this time.
-I felt I needed to try and give myself extra time for adequate rest after days of trekking.
+I resolved to be less distracted this day.
+I felt I needed to try and give myself extra time at the days' end for adequate rest after days of trekking.

 The bamboo stands grew thicker in this stretch compared to before arriving in Bamboo.
 The way was still stepped in places, but the climbs were steadier and didn't feel as steep, so we made reasonable time.